 - Description of program or project for which the grant is requested,

 - If you are partnering with another organization, please identify the organization and describe the role of each partner

 - Anticipated results,

 - List of the organization’s Board of Directors*,

 - Most recent 990*,

-- Financial audit for most recently completed fiscal year, and
+- Audit or Financial Statement for most recently completed fiscal year*, and

 - Proof of its tax-exempt status*

-All applications must be received by June 1, 2020, no later than 5 pm.
-Email completed application, including all supporting documents to firstname.lastname@example.org with the subject line “Grandom Application”
+All applications for Winter 2022-23 must be received by July 1, 2022, no later than 5 pm.
+Email completed Coversheet, Budget, and Proposal, including all supporting documents to firstname.lastname@example.org with the subject line “Grandom Application”

 For more information, please refer to our Frequently Asked Questions (FAQ).
 Please email email@example.com with any additional questions.
 Remember to put “Grandom Question” in the subject line.